inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 # Inscopix CNMFe Parameters
-This section provides guidance and tips on how to fine-tune the CNMFe input parameters based on the results obtained.
+This section provides guidance and tips on how to fine-tune the CNMFe input parameters based on the results obtained by the algorithm.
 The default parameters may not be optimal for all datasets.
 As such, it is important to understand how each parameter affects processing in order to determine which ones to tweak to obtain the desired output.